1yimeng/DearHabits/README.md

 1. Download the XAMPP Installer from  the [XAMPP downloads page](https://www.apachefriends.org/download.html)
     - Please note that this application was developed using **XAMPP for Windows Version 8.2.12 / PHP 8.2.12**
     - It is recommended that you download a similar version of XAMPP for your own computer to ensure that the versions are compatible
-2. Follow the Installer instructions.
-Please ensure that MySQL and phpMyAdmin are included in your installed XAMPP Control Panel.
+2. Follow the Installer instructions. <i><b>Please ensure that MySQL and phpMyAdmin are included</b></i> in your installed XAMPP Control Panel.
 3. When the installation is complete, open the XAMPP Control Panel.
 Select "Start" for both Apache and MySQL.
     - Apache is used to connect localhost to your XAMPP files (including the installation of MySQL)
     - MySQL will be used to store our local database.
-The version run in XAMPP is actually MariaDB, an open-source version of MySQL
+The version run in XAMPP is actually [MariaDB](https://mariadb.org/), an open-source version of MySQL.
 4. Open your browser and go to [localhost](http://localhost).
 You should see the XAMPP dashboard.
 5. Select "phpMyAdmin" in the menu bar at the top of the screen.
 This will open the phpMyAdmin window - a software tool used to manage MySQL in a Web setting.
 6. In the navigation menu on the left-hand side, select "New" to create a new database.
 Enter the database name "dear_habits" and hit "Create".